-Incredible Edible Lambeth (IEL) is a network of food growers and activists who are working to improve our communities.
-We exist to re-localise the food system in Lambeth so that it nurtures us and strengthens our communities.
+Incredible Edible Lambeth (IEL) is a network of food growers and activists working to improve our communities.
+We exist to re-localise the food system so that it nurtures and strengthens our communities.

 Where did it all start?

 It started with Incredible Edible Todmorden and we found the ethos inspiring.
 We believe in easily replicable systems which have an eco-system of their own.
 Many of our projects demonstrate this.